 We offer advanced training in human osteoarchaeology, delivered by the UK’s leading practitioners, and get the chance to study ancient biomolecules in world-class facilities.
 The course offers a unique opportunity to combine bioarchaeology with complementary subjects and tailor a course to suit your interests.
 We also offer training in biomolecular analysis of artefacts (ceramics), other biological remains (animal bones, shells and plants) and historical archives (parchment).

-You'll have an opportunity to use a wide range of in-house analytical equipment, take part in cutting-edge science and build essential practical skills whilst working alongside leading researchers and academics in a diverse range of specialisms.
+You'll have an opportunity to use a wide range of in-house analytical equipment, take part in cutting-edge science and build essential practical skills while working alongside leading researchers and academics in a diverse range of specialisms.
 You'll also get the chance to work on research projects with original materials that are often ‘fresh out of the ground’, and thus contribute to pioneering research.

 It was incredibly stimulating to see how much I developed as an academic over the time.
 As a mature student with years away from studies, due to excavations, I only have positive things to say about my studies in York, and would anytime recommend it to others.Theis, MSc Bioarchaeology